 She confirms to Runway Girl Network that these nine aircraft will also continue to offer Ka-band satellite-based inflight connectivity, which is powered by Viasat Exede service and managed by Thales.
 United does not intend to swap out the Ka system for Ku connectivity, which would have enabled it to offer connectivity to Hawaii.

-it tweeted that the first 757-300 to have DirecTV removed, and to receive the new slimline seats is N75854.
+The United Fleet Website service, which is not sponsored or supported by the airline, has long tracked changes to the carrier’s mainline and Express aircraft.
+On 26 June, it tweeted that the first 757-300 to have DirecTV removed, and to receive the new slimline seats is N75854.
 All slimline seats will offer personal device entertainment – United’s wireless IFE solution – when the retrofits are completed, it added.

 At present, roughly 220 of United’s Boeing narrowbodies carry the LiveTV system, alongside Ka-band connectivity.
 LiveTV is the only form of IFE that United still charges for – a rarity in this market.